Steven Kwan Player Props: Guardians vs. Athletics

 Steven Kwan At The Plate (2022)

-- Among the qualified hitters in MLB last season, his batting average ranked 11th, his on-base percentage ranked 13th, and he was 91st in the league in slugging.
+- Among the qualifying hitters last season, he ranked 11th in batting average, while his on-base percentage ranked 13th and he was 91st in slugging.

-- Kwan picked up an RBI in 27.3% of his games last year (42 of 154), with more than one RBI in eight of those games (5.2%).
+- Kwan drove in a run in 42 of 154 games last season (27.3%), including eight occasions when he drove in multiple runs (5.2%).
 He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.